j354374/fed-scripting/assignment1/assignment1-readme.md

 ```

 Unfortunately this doesn't show the alert we are expecting.
-To debug this I have opened the debug console in the chrome browser and found the following console entry.
+To debug this I have opened the debug console in the chrome browser and found the following under the HTML inspector.

 ![stage4](readme_files/screenshot4.PNG)